Qi-Le1/Probe_Pruning/README.md

 - See localtunedllmrequirements.txt for running LLM-Pruner and LoRA-Prune tuned models

 - C4 calibration dataset can be found at [here](https://drive.google.com/drive/folders/1OT4TBYDfAz4SNUFrXLJl04SRHNX9nGDj?usp=sharing).
-Please download and place it under data/c4.
+Please download it and place it under data/c4.

 ## Instruction